-Pete Walker is a "general practitioner" who has a private practice in Berkeley, California, in the serene Claremont Hotel neighborhood.
-He has been working as a counselor, lecturer, writer and group leader for thirty-five years, and as a trainer, supervisor and consultant of other therapists for 20 years.
+Pete Walker is a licensed psychotherapist, MFC 25210, with degrees in Social Work and Counseling Psychology.
+He is a "general practitioner" who has a private practice in Berkeley, California, in the serene Claremont Hotel neighborhood.
+He has been working as a counselor, lecturer, writer and group leader for thirty-five years, and as a supervisor and consultant of other therapists for 20 years.

-Pete Walker is a "general practitioner" who has a private practice in the Rockridge neighborhood of the San Francisco East Bay Area.
-He specializes in helping adults who were traumatized in childhood, especially those whose repeated exposure to abuse and/or neglect left them with
+Pete specializes in helping adults who were traumatized in childhood, especially those whose repeated exposure to abuse and/or neglect left them with

 the symptoms of Complex Post Traumatic Stress Disorder [Cptsd].

-Pete's new book, Complex PTSD: From Surviving to Thriving is the logical extension and evolution of the work presented in his first book.
+Pete's most popular book, Complex PTSD: From Surviving to Thriving is now also an audio book.
+It is the logical extension and evolution of the work presented on this website and in his first book.
 It deeply explores the causes of Cptsd that range from severe neglect to monstrous abuse.
 Many survivors of traumatizing families grew up in houses that were not homes - in families that were as loveless as orphanages and sometimes as dangerous.

 Complex PTSD : From Surviving To Thriving is a comprehensive, user-friendly, self-help guide to recovering from the lingering effects of childhood trauma.
 It is an overview of the tasks of recovering, and an illumination of the silver linings that can come out of effective recovery work.
 It contains a great many practical tools and techniques for recovering from Cptsd.
 It is also copiously illustrated with examples of his own and others' journeys of recovering.